kepawni/serge/README.md

 If you call the code generator the first time, when there is no such configuration file, it will generate one for you.
-See the quick start for how to get started from scratch.
+See the quick start for how to get going from scratch.